 There are disadvantages – I know that not all offices are going to provide suitable backgrounds.
 Making use of views or nearby outdoor space also requires good weather which is far from guaranteed in the UK!
 If your headshots are going to be taken at multiple sites or at different times it is difficult to replicate this style to create a consistent look.

 I hope that this information has been useful to you.
-I am hugely experienced in headshot photography and am always happy to give advice.
-If you or your organisation is planning headshot photographs, please feel free to get in touch – firstname.lastname@example.org
+I am highly experienced in headshot photography and am always happy to give advice.
+If you or your organisation are planning headshot photographs, please feel free to get in touch – firstname.lastname@example.org